NuGet/NuGetDocs/NuGet.Docs/Create/TargetFrameworks.md

 ### .NET Platform Standard

 To simplify the references between binary-compatible frameworks, the [.NET Platform Standard](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md) was introduced.
 This allows the definition of a single target framework moniker to reference a combination of binary compatible frameworks.
 Various versions of the Platform Standard indicate different combinations of frameworks that are compatible.
 More information about these frameworks can be found at the .NET Platform Standard master document.

+The `dotnet` series of monikers should be used in NuGet 3.3 and the `netstandard` moniker syntax should be used in v3.4 and later.